 Also, Bart was out of town, so every night when he’d call, I spend thirty minutes of our phone call reading him sections of the book and telling him stories from it.
 I’m sure that’s EXACTLY why he called home.

-The basic premise of the book is that the current culture is one of disrespect (not only toward parents, but toward teachers, peers, and basically the entire world) and that parents have very little authority in their own homes over their children.
+The basic premise of The Collapse of Parenting is that the current culture is one of disrespect (not only toward parents, but toward teachers, peers, and basically the entire world) and that parents have very little authority in their own homes over their children.

 And yet, this doesn’t make their children behave better or love them more – it means their children care way more about what their peers think about them than what their parents think.
 And Sax thinks the idea of children being led by other children is a scary thought indeed (as do I).